ivancor93/Projects/Project_4_folder/Project_4.md

 ## Scenario
  > Data Analyst for an important wine shop in France.
 (Illustrations are on their original presentation and language)
 >
- > Software tool : Python (Jupyter Notebook)
+ > Software tool : Anaconda
 >
- > Applied techniques : joins, loops, functions, libraries as Pandas, Numpy, MatplotLib, PlotlyExpress
+ > Applied techniques : joins, loops, functions, anomaly detection, using libraries as Pandas, Numpy, MatplotLib, PlotlyExpress

 ## Missions
 > * Optimize stock management through automate data cleaning, structuring and preparation